2. What this means for you

 Your grade will finally show all of who you are

 The new model fixes that.
-Your grade now reflects how you show up, how prepared you are, how you grow over time, and how you explain what you learned in your weekly meeting with your teacher.
+Your grade now reflects how you show up, how prepared you are, how you grow over time, and how you explain what you learned in your scheduled meeting with your teacher.
 If you struggle on multiple-choice tests but can explain ideas clearly and defend your work in a real conversation, your grade will show that.

 "You cannot fake a real conversation with your teacher.
 And you should never have to."